seldon-code/hari-plotter/README.md

 pip install .[qt]
 ```

-if you whant to use the GUI
+if you want to use the GUI

 ## Test

-You can use `pytest` and `covarage` for tests:
+You can use `pytest` and `coverage` for tests:

 ```bash
 coverage run --source=hari_plotter -m pytest tests/ # To test